maul-esel/COM-Classes/spec.markdown

 ***

+## This document
+Within this document, all highlighted code is for AutoHotkey.
+Inside code-blocks which aren't actually used for code but for templates or similar, `;` delimits a comment and `%NAME%` is a "variable".

 ## Definitions
 ### COM Classes Framework
 The *COM Classes Framework*, or *CCF*, describes a collection of AutoHotkey classes that provide comfortable access to COM non-dispatch interfaces from the AutoHotkey scripting language.
 These classes are written in AutoHotkey themselves.
-They must conform to the guidelines defined below and are stored in a github repository at https://github.com/maul-esel/COM-Classes.
+They must conform to the guidelines defined below and are stored in a github repository at [https://github.com/maul-esel/COM-Classes](https://github.com/maul-esel/COM-Classes).

 ### AutoHotkey
 *AutoHotkey* is a scripting language originally developed by Chris Mallett.